 Mint smells delicious!
 But all kinds of intruders think differently about that.
 Mint also helps masking the strong scent of cannabis plants by the way.
 Handy, if you don't want everyone to know that you grow weed!

-Last but not least: chillies.
+Last but not least: chilies.
 Chilli peppers are said to give off certain chemicals that protect weed plants from rotting.

 You see, there are plenty of ways to protect your precious cannabis plants against all kinds of invaders.
 And that is possible with companion plants in a very easy and natural way.